MyNameIsTakenOMG/dentaBook/README.md

 - Client:
   - create a user account
-  - create/update/delete an appointment (cannot update or delete any appointment within 24 hours prior to the date of this appointment, or need to make a phone call if there's a situation)
+  - create/update an appointment (can update the data or time the appointment for ***one time*** within 24 hours after this appointment is made, or required to make a phone call if there's a situation( update/cancel the appointment))
   - allow to make appointments without a user account (guest booking option, ***downsides:***  unable to view the history of past appointments and modify appointments, have to fill out personal information form when booking an appointment each time.)

 ## Technologies